 A strong comprehensive strategic foundation coupled with operational excellence allows companies to build the capabilities to thrive.
 Todd Williams’ goal is to improve how companies implement their strategic plans—from definition to ensuring the proper people are in place.
 His passion is removing corporate roadblocks and bridging the gaps from vision to profitability.
 Experience in business and technology uniquely qualify him to help define and implement the best operational structures based on the company’s goals.
-Utilizing twenty-five years of experience he helps companies ranging from start-ups to multi-billion dollar corporations achieve their goals.
+Utilizing thirty years of experience he helps companies ranging from start-ups to multi-billion dollar corporations achieve their goals.
 Qualifications in executive consulting, project rescue, failure prevention, and engaging people in the solution, allow him to help you bring strategy to life.

-As an expert witness, Mr Williams has used his skills to assist companies that have fallen prey to unqualified third party integrators that were not focused on the correct methodology or delivering an end result that provided a useable solution.
+As an expert witness, Mr. Williams has used his skills to assist companies that have fallen prey to unqualified third-party integrators that were not focused on the correct methodology or delivering an end result that provided a useable solution.

 He is a professional member of the Association for Corporate Growth (ACG), Project Management Institute, and the Society for Information Management (SIM).
 He has been chosen to speak to numerous companies and professional organizations, including NASA, BEA Systems, Houghton-Mifflin-Harcourt, Portland General Electric, and Bonneville Power Administration.